-Detail: One of the outside cafes.
+Detail: facade along one side of the square with outside cafe tables.
+Painted decorations on some of the facades.
 World Heritage Site Criteria: (ii)(vi) - the citation on the World heritage Website reads: During the Warsaw Uprising in August 1944, more than 85% of Warsaw's historic centre was destroyed by Nazi troops.
 After the war, a five-year reconstruction campaign by its citizens resulted in today's meticulous restoration of the Old Town, with its churches, palaces and market-place.
 It is an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century.

 © Dave Ball

 For educational use only.
 This image may be used in print or digital materials provided that full acknowledgment is given, expressed as follows: " © < insert details from the 'Rights' field >.
 Photographed by < insert details from the 'Photographed by' field >."